dhrumil247/DPOEF/README.md

 https://dhrumil247.github.io/DPOEF/

-## Then click one of the HTML, CSS or JS Buttons to load the respective editor
+## Then click one of the HTML, CSS or JS Buttons to load the editor, clicking them again will dynamically load their contents.

 ## To run it locally on your machine :